Finding time to write a blog, deciding on a blog theme...there are many challenges to writing one blog

 river

-Since we work as a team, we also handle team tasks and support new graduate members.
+Since we work as a team, we also handle team tasks and support new recruits.

 river

-The weight of each task varies from time to time, but I do these four tasks every day.
+The emphasis on each task varies from day to day, but I do these four things on a daily basis.

-As for the blog, I work on it little by little whenever I have a little free time and feel like it!
+As for the blog, I work on it little by little whenever I have some free time and feel like it!

 Komatsu